JakeDelaney/PP1-Happy-Paws/README.md

 ## Testing
 ### Site functionality
 The below tests were carried out to verify site functionality.
-All tests were successfully and the site is working as intended.
+All tests were successful and the site is working as intended.

 ![image](https://user-images.githubusercontent.com/76518393/233826958-6c814097-2639-4e8f-81fd-ae3a13096940.png)